1993 Iowa murders: Murders and court proceedings

 In the fall of 1995, Honken recruited a man named Dan Cobeen to help him manufacture meth.
 However, Cobeen became a police informant.
 On February 7, 1996, officers executed a search warrant on Honken's house and discovered his meth lab, chemicals, equipment, books, and notes, including ones on manufacturing drugs and how to bind and gag people.
-Honken and Cutkomp were indicted on federal drug trafficking charges.
+Honken and Cutkomp were indicted on federal drug trafficking charges and they were captured in Mason City on April 29, 1996.
 While awaiting trial, Honken was released on bond.
 During this time, he plotted to murder Cobeen, police officers, and chemists, and to destroy evidence against him.

 Cutkomp decided to become an informant.
 He suspected that Honken had killed Nicholson and was afraid of being wrongfully accused of murder.
 Cutkomp wore a wire while he was around Honken during their time on pretrial release.
 Cutkomp recorded Honken talking about his plans to kill witnesses and implicitly referenced killing witnesses in 1993.
 He compared the feeling of killing someone to a football game, saying, "Once you go a certain distance, there ain't no turning back."
 When Cutkomp asked Honken if killing people bothered him, he replied "Nope.
 Never think about it.
 Never. [...]
 Never dream about it.
 Never nothing. [...]
 Thought I'd have nightmares."

 Honken was recorded calling Cobeen a "rat" and saying he would kill him no matter what.
 "I've climbed far bigger hills than that little hill.
 Even if I'm in prison for [...]
 15 years, whatever.
 When I get out, he's still dead."
-When Cutkomp expressed concern over the murders, Honken said Cobeen forced his hand: "They made me choose between my family and them.
+When Cutkomp expressed concern over the murders, Honken said Cobeen had forced his hand: "They made me choose between my family and them.
 I'm sorry, but that ain't no choice."

 After Cutkomp gave the recordings to federal investigators, Honken's bond was revoked.
 While in jail, Honken confessed to fellow inmates that he'd killed witnesses from an earlier case.
 He plotted to murder Cutkomp and gave a fellow inmate directions to Cutkomp's house.
 Honken conspired with another inmate to escape from jail by breaking a hole in the wall of his cell and having Johnson deliver a hacksaw and a rope.
 However, the plot was discovered and stopped by guards.